 The Sound Lab is not a study room.
 It's to be used for the above-mentioned outline.
 No more than 4 people in the lab during a scheduled visit due to fire and safety standards.

-Mike Price is available during his shift to assist with questions.
-Any questions during the evening usage of the lab will need to be followed up the next day during Mike’s Office Hours.
+Michael Price is available during his shift to assist with questions.
+Any questions during the evening usage of the lab will need to be followed up the next day during Professor Price's Office Hours.

 Create Good Content and Welcome to the Sound Lab!